 The LUTs for all PDFs are stored across two files per instrument: one for clear-sky probabilities and the other for cloudy-sky probabilities.
-These files are in NetCDF format and are available from an online repository (details to be added in v1.1 of this document) Each file contains the various LUTs along with data defining the dimensions of each LUT.
-Selection of LUTs from these files and the look-up of the LUTs is handled by the ARC-Lake processing code, and is dependent on the following factors: channels available, solar zenith angle, satellite zenith angle, prior Lake ST, and the channel BTs and reflectances.
+Each file contains the various LUTs along with data defining the dimensions of each LUT.
+Selection of LUTs from these files and the look-up of the LUTs is handled by the ARC-Lake processing code, and is dependent on the following factors: channels available, solar zenith angle, satellite zenith angle, prior LSWT, and the channel BTs and reflectances.